orionanseaweed/HUST-BF4725/readme.md

-### Hanoi University of Science and Technology
+### School of Chemistry and Life Sciences, Hanoi University of Science and Technology

-#### School of Chemistry and Life Sciences
+#### BF4725: Techniques for Measure and Automatic Control in Biotechnology

 ---

-BF3702: Experiments in Microbiology.

-BF4725: Techniques for Measure and Automatic Control in Biotechnology.
+Experiment 1 (Expt-1):